Bank statement: Electronic statements

 Since the late 1990s, banks have encouraged customers to receive statements electronically.
 The switch normally requires express customer consent, which is typically obtained through an online banking system.
 Producing electronic statements saves financial institutions the significant cost of printing statements, folding them into envelopes and postage.
 In addition, customers could receive statements more promptly, and not be dependent on the postal delivery service.
 The customer could print the statement at their premises if they needed one, or have access to historic statements on the institution's website as needed.
 Other parties may be authorized to have access to the customer's financial information on the institution's website.

 Electronic statements may be sent as attachments to emails or, as a security measure, as a reminder that a new statement is available on the financial institution's website.
 Whether such statements are transmitted as attachments or from the website, they are commonly generated in PDF format, to reduce the ability of the recipient to electronically alter the statement.

 Due to identity theft concerns, an electronic statement may not be seen as a dangerous alternative against physical theft as it does not contain tangible personal information and does not require extra safety measures of disposal such as shredding.
 However, an electronic statement can be easier to obtain than a physical one through computer fraud, data interception, and/or theft of storage media.

 Statement conventions

 A bank deposit account is at the same time an asset of the depositor and debt of the bank.
 A statement typically presents the bank's view of the account, with credit entries increasing the bank's debit and debit entries reducing it.
 A customer tracking the same account as an asset would reverse the debits and credits from what appears on the statement.

-Laws by county
+Laws by country

 United Kingdom

 In the United Kingdom, all banks and building societies are required by law to provide a bank statement on paper or in another durable medium to customers, unless where the customer has a passbook, is a customer of an online only bank or has elected not to receive paper statements.